 - The rollover must be from one account to another account, without splitting funds among multiple accounts.

-The last way you can fund your Self Directed IRA account is via contribution.
-To make a contribution to your Madison Trust Self Directed IRA there are 2 steps:
+The last way you can fund your Self-Directed IRA account is via contribution.
+To make a contribution to your Madison Trust Self-Directed IRA, there are two steps:

-- Issue a check or wire to your Madison IRA using the Delivery Instructions.
+- Issue a check or wire to your Madison Trust IRA using the delivery instructions.

-There are maximum contribution limits to all of you Traditional and Roth IRAs.
-Each year you can contribute up to $6,000 ($7,000 if you are age 50 and older).
+Each year, you can contribute up to $6,000 ($7,000 if you are age 50 and older).
 You can even contribute all of your taxable compensation for the year if it is less than the limit.

 The deadline to make contributions is the tax return filing deadline (not including extensions).
-For example, a 2019 IRA contribution could have been made until April 15, 2022.
-Also, your contribution is reported to the IRS on Form 5498 for the relevant tax year.
+For example, a 2021 IRA contribution could have been made until April 18, 2022.
+Your contribution is reported to the IRS on Form 5498 for the relevant tax year.

-Once your account is funded, you are now free to invest in the alternative asset of your choice, with a few exceptions.
-It is recommended to do your due diligence and speak to a financial advisor about the investment options that best fit your current financial situation and goals.
+Now that you understand how to fund your account and know how much you can deposit in a Self-Directed IRA, you are free to invest in the alternative asset of your choice, with a few exceptions.
+Be sure to do your due diligence and speak to a financial advisor about the investment options that best fit your current financial situation and goals.